GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

    each space, like Led%20Zeppelin.

    **Request example:**
-   This request queries the rock-rankers database to retrieve information about the band Led Zeppelin.
+   This request queries the Rock-Rankers database to retrieve information about the band Led Zeppelin.

    ```shell